The Handbook is published annually and provides staff and students with comprehensive information about every course, including:

-The search feature in the handbook website has been developed to exclusively search for information from within the University Handbook to enable faster access to the information that students, staff and other handbook users are looking for.
+The search feature has been developed to exclusively search for information from within the University Handbook to enable faster access to relevant information for students, staff and other handbook users.

 Although the handbook search feature is consistent with the University website’s global search feature, handbook search will only work within the handbook website.
-Once launched, you can continuously search the University Handbook from the search results page.

-However, late changes will continue to be identified as ‘errata’ within the new handbook website.
-We will indicate where these late changes have been made in both the page (or pages) the change applies to and in the post-publication change register page attached the University Handbook landing page.
+All post publication amendments are made directly on the page.
+This means that the handbook will always be as current as possible.
+We will indicate where these late changes have been made in both the page (or pages) the change applies to and in the post-publication change register page attached to the University Handbook landing page.

 Some course and unit of study information is not contained in the University Handbook, such as course application deadlines, enrolment intakes and information about unit of study fees.
 This information can be accessed via the Sydney Courses website.